Scalextrix/GRCNN/README.md

 Choose the Gridcoin Wallet Account Label from which the GRC should be taken (in GUI wallet see Receive Coins for Label list)

-Enter an optional message to send in the transaction
+Enter an optional message to mark in your own wallet (for your reference)

 Enter your Gridcoin Wallet Passphrase *** Note; the passphrase is not stored in the database and the entry will be invisible, the wallet will be locked, unlocked, the transaction sent, re-locked and then unlocked for staking only ***